Nooberieno/jura/README.md

 Version 3.0 is focusing on configuration and documentation.

 # Bugs
-This section contains the current known major bugs and are being worked on
+This section contains the current known major bugs and are being worked on.

-Terminal does not get properly restored after an error has been thrown
+Terminal does not get properly restored after an error has been thrown.

-The editor does not update in size after the terminal or terminal emulator changes size
+The editor does not update in size after the terminal or terminal emulator changes size.